ManUrHuse/socrates-ai/README.md

 or, indeed, if this project would be allowed to use them (although I can't see why not).

 If no such sources can be found, or if they don't have enough examples, I believe the Internet can provide all the training data needed.
 It would, however, take a substantial effort to find, analyse and classify the data.
-The best way to do it would probably be to concentrate on when type of fallacy at a time, and then develop the solution incrementally.
+The best way to do it would probably be to concentrate on one type of fallacy at a time, and then develop the solution incrementally.

 <!--